forcedotcom/java-sdk/doc/force-sdk-overview.md

 ---
 # Introduction

 Force.com is a complete application development platform that provides tools for managing data, logic, and user interfaces of your cloud apps.
-Database.com is the underlying database that powers Force.com and all the applications built on the platform, including Sales Cloud, Service Cloud and Chatter.
+Database.com is the underlying database that powers Force.com and all the applications built on the platform, including Sales Cloud, Service Cloud, and Chatter.

 If you are a Force.com developer, you are already using Database.com to manage the data for your application and to automatically expose your data in both a [REST API][1] and [SOAP API][2].
 It also provides a [Metadata API][3] to handle changes to your data model.